-Now that Google has rolled out mobile-first indexing in March 2018, websites are required to be fast, secure and responsive (or at least have a mobile version).
+Since Google rolled out mobile-first indexing in March 2018, websites are required to be fast, secure and responsive (or at least have a mobile version).
 And by adding structured data, these pages can also show up as rich results, making them much more appealing than their neighboring text answers.
 Or potentially even become the answer in voice.

-Companies should adapt their SEO strategy specifically for mobile and voice search, meaning that content should be written for people, but optimized for machines.
+Marketers should adapt their SEO strategies specifically for mobile and voice search, meaning that content should be written for people, but optimized for machines.

 Writing for Humans

 Think of pages having topics rather than keywords (or long-tail-keywords).
 For example, page titles should sound like something your customer would ask out loud.
 H1 tags should read like an engaging but descriptive article title and H2s should help break your article into sections to help the reader find what they need.
 Is your content meaningful for the reader?
 Is it adding value, helping them and fulfilling your business objectives?

 If you are able to answer a question better than anyone else, it could qualify for a position zero featured snippet, and potentially become the one and only answer in voice search.